andrew/ultimate-awesome/README.md

 - [awesome-social-enterprise](https://github.com/RayBB/awesome-social-enterprise) - 📗Resources to dive into the world of social enterprises 🌼 .
 - [awesome-cloudbuild](https://github.com/Timtech4u/awesome-cloudbuild) - A curated list of resources about all things Google Cloud Build.
 - [awesome-affine](https://github.com/toeverything/awesome-affine) - 😎 Awesome lists about all kinds of interesting topics around AFFiNE.
+- [awesome-kustomize](https://github.com/DevOpsHiveHQ/awesome-kustomize) - A curated and collaborative list of awesome Kustomize resources.
 - [Speech-Prompts-Adapters](https://github.com/ga642381/Speech-Prompts-Adapters) - This Repository surveys the paper focusing on Prompting and Adapters for Speech Processing. .
 - [awesome-ai-analytics](https://github.com/Snowboard-Software/awesome-ai-analytics) -  A list of AI analytics tools (assistants, chat with data, text-to-sql, benchmarks, etc.).
 - [awesome-blockchain-cn](https://github.com/suixinio/awesome-blockchain-cn) - 收集所有区块链(BlockChain)相关资料.